-In my private lessons, I teach not a specific technique, but a way of finding one's own, natural vocal technique.
+In my private lessons, I try to teach not a specific technique, but a way of finding one's own, natural vocal technique.
+Singers vary, and their techniques--beyond sound, foundational principles that promote vocal health, stamina and that impossible-to-define "beauty."
 Because of this, or perhaps despite this, I do not call what I do "voice lessons."
 Rather, I use the historical designation of "singing lessons."
 Learning to sing, in the eighteenth and nineteenth centuries was was much or, possibly, more about the art of singing, artistic, emotional and intellectual, than about simply producing optimal sounds.
 Optimal sounds are important, but they are the beginning, not the end, of vocal study.
 Vocal artistry requires, in so-called "classical music," a good technique, but a good technique is not, by itself, artistry.

 If you wish to explore your voice's further potential with me, within this self-consciously historical framework, please feel free to contact me.